 Established in 2008, MUIDSI has led the way in cutting edge informatics research.

 We host 60 core faculty members from 24 departments and 9 colleges/schools that support our unique interdisciplinary doctoral degree program with emphasis/concentration areas in bioinformatics, health informatics, and geoinformatics.

 As of Fall 2021, we will have 50 doctoral students in the program, with various backgrounds in biology, computer science, engineering, geography, medicine, management, and public health.
 Our faculty and students conduct active informatics research with extramural funding from the NIH, NSF, AHRQ, USDA, CMS, US Department of Education, and other industry sponsors.

 MUIDSI has one of the 16 NIH BD2K institutional pre-doctoral training sites in the country.
 Our graduates report a 100% placement rate, holding positions as ranked faculty and postdocs in academia, as well as researchers at National Laboratories and private sectors in business and industry.
 In addition to our PhD program, the Institute also hosts a newly approved Masters Degree in Data Science and Analytics.

-Building on a tradition of outstanding informatics education and research at Missouri, the MU Informatics Institute is an interdisciplinary research and education program supported by 50 core faculty members from 17 departments and 8 colleges/schools, such as:
+Building on a tradition of outstanding informatics education and research at Missouri, the MU Institute for Data Science and Informatics is an interdisciplinary research and education program supported by 50 core faculty members from 24 departments and 9 colleges/schools, such as: